| Contents:

 and film making that had been important in the past.
 Since then I have

-worked my way through various recorders culminating in my current Mini
+worked my way through various recorders culminating in my current digital

-Disk recorder and, since getting serious about recording in the early
+recorder and, since getting serious about recording in the early 80's

-80's I have amassed something like 700 hours of recordings on 400 cassettes
+I have amassed something like 1000 hours of recordings on 400 cassettes,

 Right from the start I edited the recordings that I made down to compilations